lannguyen0910/food-recognition/README.md

 We also perform the aggregation of the two data sets above into one.
 The new set includes <b>93,748 training images</b> and <b>26,825 evaluation images</b> with a total of <b>180 different dishes</b>.
 It can be seen that the number of dishes has increased significantly, if the model detects a dish labeled "Other Foods", the classification model will be applied to this dish and classified again.
 </details>

-## 🌟 **YOLOv5 models**
-We use <b>4 YOLOv5 versions (s, m, l and x)</b> and their pre-trained weights to train on our problem.
-We have 2 implementation versions:
-1. Old: Use our own object detection's template.
-The model's source code is inherited from the <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo, the dataset is used in COCO format and the training and data processing steps are reinstalled by us using Pytorch.
-Ensemble technique is added, merge result of 4 models, only for images, don't use for videos because of time expense.
-Label enhancement technique is also added, it means if the output label (after detection) is either "Food" or "Food-drinks", we use a pretrained Efficientnet-B4 classifier (on 255 classes) to re-classify it to another reasonable label.
-2. New: Big refactor, update the training steps, used from <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo too.
-The models yield better accuracy.
-Test-time augmentation technique is added to the web app.

 ## 🌟 **Server**
 <details>